Introduction

 • macOS tries to start the daemon immediately on boot, and spotifyd fails if Wifi isn't connected.
 So one must have a keep alive (which retries if it fails to launch on boot), that retries after 30 seconds, which is enough for wifi etc to come up.

-D-Bus control
+Using D-Bus to control spotifyd

-Interfaces
+Available Interfaces

 Spotifyd Controls